OpenFn/lightning/README.md

 ## Security and Standards

-We use a host of common Elixir static analysis tools to help us avoid common pitfalls and make sure we keep everything clean and consistant.
+We use a host of common Elixir static analysis tools to help us avoid common pitfalls and make sure we keep everything clean and consistent.

 In addition to our test suite, you can run the following commands: